-“To be persuasive we must be believable; to be believable we must be credible; credible we must be truthful.”
+“To be persuasive we must be believable; to be believable we must be credible; to be credible we must be truthful.” —Edward R. Murrow

-If you’re a parent, you remember how your little toddler could parrot your every word—and more often than not, it was the careless word you let slip which the child would seize upon to perfect!
+If you’re a parent, you remember how your small toddler could parrot your every word—and sometimes, it was the careless word you let slip that the child would seize upon to perfect!

-Then there’s the studious adolescent who recognizes from the backseat—and doesn’t hesitate to point out—the speed limit signs say 55, but you’re rolling … a little faster.
+Then there’s the studious adolescent who recognizes from the backseat—and doesn’t hesitate to point out—that the speed limit signs say 55, but you’re rolling … a little faster.

 Perhaps you’ve read the “I’d Rather See A Sermon” poem by Edgar Guest.
 It observes: “The eye’s a better pupil and more willing than the ear.
 Fine counsel is confusing, but example’s always clear.”

-Jesus’ consistent example and his moral authority allowed him to admonish: “Why do you call me, ‘Lord, Lord,’ and do not do what I say?”
+Jesus’ consistent example, His moral authority, allowed Him to admonish: “Why do you call me, ‘Lord, Lord,’ and do not do what I say?”
 (Luke 6:46).
-Indeed, why would you?

-Moral authority allows you to look your children, family members, friends, co-workers, and subordinates in the eye and say: “Keep putting into practice all you learned and received from me—everything you heard from me and saw me doing.
+Moral authority allows you to look your children, family members and friends, and co-workers and subordinates in the eye and say: “Keep putting into practice all you learned and received from me—everything you heard from me and saw me doing.
 Then the God of peace will be with you” (Philippians 4:9).

 As Guest’s poetry rightly captured, “For I might misunderstand you and the high advice you give, but there’s no misunderstanding how you act and how you live.”

-My prayer this week – Gracious Lord, I have seen and experienced the great consistency between your words and actions.
-May it be so, that others would experience such consistency in me!
+My prayer this week—Gracious Lord, I have seen and experienced the great consistency between your words and your actions.
+May it be so … that others would experience such consistency in ME!
 May the example of my life bless and encourage others!